-B13.2 Local Covenants
+B13.2 Local Covenant

 When these flexible local arrangements are persistent and frequent it may be worth considering a local covenant.

-The essential character of a local covenant is that the local congregations of two or more denominations enter into a specific solemn agreement before God.
-The content of the covenant document is determined by the local congregations, but it can include commitment to joint worship and prayer, to training, study and mission.
-There are various types of local Covenant:
+The essential character of this arrangement is that the local congregations of two or more denominations enter into a specific agreement.
+The content of the covenant is determined by the local congregations, but it can include commitment to joint worship and prayer, to training, study and mission.
+There are various types of local agreements to work together:

-- B13.2.1 local churches, exploring ways of working together, may commit themselves to the process of drawing up a programme; they may hold a service to declare their commitment to this task, seeing themselves as an area for ecumenical development.
+B13.2.1 local churches, exploring ways of working together, may commit themselves to the process of drawing up a programme; they may hold a service to declare their commitment to this task, seeing themselves as an area for ecumenical development.
 This is not an area for ecumenical development.
-This is not a local Covenant in the LEP form as understood by Canon B44.
-(Provisions of Canon B43 apply.) - B13.2.2 local churches may make an informal agreement to work together, but if they do not register that agreement with the Sponsoring Body and gain the support of their denominational authorities, it cannot be recognised as an LEP local Covenant as understood by Canon B44.
-(Provisions of Canon B43 apply.) - B13.2.3 local churches may make a formal agreement to work together; they do this with the agreement of their denominational authorities and register that agreement with the Sponsoring Body, thereby becoming partners in an LEP Covenant.
+This is not an area for ecumenical development.
+This is not a Local Ecumenical Co-operative Schemes as understood by Canon B43.

+B13.2.2 local churches may make an informal agreement to work together, but if they do not register that agreement with the Sponsoring Body and gain the support of their denominational authorities, it cannot be recognised as a local covenant as understood by Canon B43.

+B13.2.3 local churches may make a formal agreement to work together; they do this with the agreement of their denominational authorities and register that agreement with the Sponsoring Body, thereby becoming partners in a Local Ecumenical Co-operative Scheme.